corellium/webplayer-client-examples/webplayer-example-vanilla-js/README.md

 Your HTML should include an element to contain the Corellium iframe.
 An example is shown below.

 When the iframe is loaded it will replace the contents of "container" div with the Corellium Webplayer webpage.

-You can incude code that handles loading and error conditions.
+You can include code that handles loading and error conditions.

 ```html
 <head>